When a food business is inspected it is given a hygiene rating that reflects the findings at the time of the visit.

 The rating does not reflect the quality of food nor the standard of service.

-As part of the scheme, food businesses are given a window sticker and certificate showing the rating achieved, the display of which is currently voluntary.
+As part of the scheme, food businesses are given a window sticker showing the rating achieved, the display of which is currently voluntary.

 Appealing against a hygiene rating